-This section describes requirements for accounts working with the source Exchange servers.
+This section describes requirements for accounts working with the target Exchange servers.
 Migration Manager for Exchange allows you to use different administrative accounts for different purposes.
 Exchange data is migrated by Migration Manager for Exchange agents, which use the following accounts:

-- Source Active Directory Synchronization Account This account is used by: - a.
-The Directory Synchronization Agent (DSA) to access the source Active Directory domain b.
-The Mail Source Agent (MSA) to perform mailbox switch
+- Target Active Directory Synchronization Account This account is used by: - a.
+The Directory Synchronization Agent (DSA) to access the target Active Directory domain - b.
+The Mail Source Agent (MSA) to perform mailbox switch For more details, see Setting Up the Target Active Directory Synchronization Account. - Target Exchange Account access the license server.